a2s-institute/foundations_course/content/ros/ROS_Nodes_Topics_Messages/exercises.md

 - Write a launch file to run two nodes of the turtlesim node, and two nodes of ```07_parameters_example.py``` script.

- - In the launch file, define required paramters such that the turtles rotate at different speeds and radii
+ - In the launch file, define required parameters such that the turtles rotate at different speeds and radii

 :bulb: Hint: You may need the group tag ```<group ns="namespace">```